beans

 Freshly roasted beans give the most prominent crema in an espresso shot.

-From nature’s side, Robusta is less sweet and less acidic compared to arabica.
+From nature’s side, Robusta is less sweet and less acidic compared to Arabica.
 It tastes different and somehow cruder (but it also has more caffeine and creates more crema, so that will be a positive for some folks).

 However, the main appeal of the robusta that you’ll see in commercial blends is that it’s cheap.